andrewwint/Example-Machine-Learning/README.md

   ```

-* How to run the test suite
+  ## Testing
+  To models to use training and testing in various amounts and ratios
   ```
   rails test:models -v RAILS_ENV=development
   ```
+  To test basic page functionality
   ```
   rails test:controllers -v RAILS_ENV=test
   ```